Dummy Ticket vs Real Ticket: Cost, PNR & When to Use Each

 Key differences at a glance

-- Purpose: Dummy = visa/onward travel proof; Real = actually flying on the plane.
+- Purpose: Dummy = visa itinerary / onward proof; Real = actual travel.

 When to use each one